KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 -  **Edit In sIBLedit ...**: Sends Inspector Ibl Set to **sIBLedit**.
 -  **Open Ibl Set Location ...**: Opens Inspector IBL Sets directory.
--  **Edit Ibl Set File ...**: Edits  Inspector Ibl Set in the *Script Editor* component or custom user defined text editor.
+-  **Edit Ibl Set File ...**: Edits  Inspector Ibl Set in the *Script Editor* Component or custom user defined text editor.
--  **View Background Image ...**: Views the Inspector Ibl Set background image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Background Image ...**: Views the Inspector Ibl Set background image in either the Internal Images Previewer or the application defined in the *Preview* Component preferences.
--  **View Lighting Image ...**: Views the Inspector Ibl Set lighting image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Lighting Image ...**: Views the Inspector Ibl Set lighting image in either the Internal Images Previewer or the application defined in the *Preview* Component preferences.
--  **View Reflection Image ...**: Views the Inspector Ibl Set reflection image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Reflection Image ...**: Views the Inspector Ibl Set reflection image in either the Internal Images Previewer or the application defined in the *Preview* Component preferences.
--  **View Plate(s) ...**: Views the Ibl Set Inspector plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Plate(s) ...**: Views the Ibl Set Inspector plates images in either the Internal Images Previewer or the application defined in the *Preview* Component preferences.

 .. raw:: html